albertochong/confluent-tracing-support/README.md

 }
 ```
 In the example above, two services were defined, `CustomerService` and `ProductService` respectively.
 In runtime, it will be created one tracer for each one of these services.
 However, every time a record is either produced or consumed for topic `Topic-1`, the interceptor knows that it should use the tracer associated for `CustomerService`, as well as every time a record is either produced or consumed for topic `Topic-4`, the interceptor knows that it should use the tracer associated for `ProductService`.

+You can also use the JSON configuration file to customize the behavior of each tracer.
+This is particularly important if you want to fine-tune how the tracer behaves in terms of emitting traces, how it handles logs and also the details of the samplers and the reporters.
+Finally, you may also use the JSON configuration file to change the way traces are sent to the collectors, switching from Thrift UDP packages to plain HTTP requests.

+If you don't specify an JSON configuration file via the property `jaeger.tracing.interceptors.config.file`, then a generic tracer will be created, and it will have the following service name: `JaegerTracingUtils`.
+This tracer will be shared between all interceptors, and it will be applied for every topic that is used within the JVM.

+## Dependencies

 These are the dependencies that you will need to install in your classpath along with the interceptors: